← Back to blog

 How to Calculate Your Agent ROI

-Cost alone does not tell you if an agent is worth keeping.
+Cost alone doesn't tell you if an agent is worth keeping.
 You need to compare it against the alternative.

-If a human support agent costs $25/hour and handles 8 tickets per hour, that is $3.12 per ticket.
-An AI agent handling the same tickets at $0.40 each is saving you $2.72 per ticket — or roughly $272 per day at 100 tickets.
+If a human support agent costs $25/hour and handles 8 tickets per hour, that's $3.12 per ticket.
+An AI agent handling the same tickets at $0.40 each saves you $2.72 per ticket, or roughly $272 per day at 100 tickets.

 But if the AI agent only resolves 70% of tickets successfully and the rest need human escalation, your effective cost is higher.
 ClawTrait calculates this automatically: cost per successful outcome, not just cost per attempt.